JustinBenz/Git-Flow-Practice/README.md

     30. How do I write a comment in CSS? /*Hello World!*/
     31. How do I find out what file I am in, when I am using the command line? dir
     32. Using the command line - how do I see a list of files/folders in my current folder? ls
     33. How do I remove a file via the command line?
-Why do I have to be careful with this? rm
+Why do I have to be careful with this? rm it does it instantly, no remorse
     34. Why should I use version control? allows developers to coordinate and collaborate on projects
     35. How often should I commit to github? with every change
     36. What is the command we would use to push our repo up to github? git push -u origin 'branch-name'